 All students must have a Castle Branch or Clinical Student (starting Summer 2021 cohort) account prior to admission to the Nursing Program.
 Castle Branch and Clinical Student are systems which tracks the background screening required by clinical agencies, immunization, CPR, and forms required by the Nursing Program and clinical partners.
 Students are notified electronically when renewals are needed.
 All clinical compliance items must be complete and visible in the clinical compliance system prior to starting any nursing course.
 Students cannot start nursing courses if compliance is not complete and/or updated.
 Any compliance lapse occurring mid semester will result in the student not attending clinical and/or lab and an unexcused absences for each clinical day missed.
 This may result in course failure.
-Attending clinical while noncompliant will result in the student being noncompliant.
+Attending clinical while noncompliant will result in course failure.
+Any lapse in compliance, even during semester breaks, will result in the student being noncompliant.
 Students are required to maintain compliance with all clinical requirements at all times while enrolled in the nursing program.
 Noncompliance may result in course absences (unexcused), course failure, students unable to attend clinical, and/or students not registered for nursing courses.